 yes, apparition seems to be the right word, if the following is true:

-like files keeping commands i used once and rarely use.
+refx shell.mdlike files keeping commands i used once and rarely use.
 But your applescript stuff is really useful.
-It might be well suited as a git repository though so it's more accessible and guaranteed to be around.
+It might be well suited as a git repository though so it's more accessible and guaranteed to be around.don't worry about college, doing what you're doing is more important in the end as long as you keep coding. you'll learn more messing around by yourself.

 I have just a few notes for shell oneliners and reference material as well, but each is thousands of words long.
 (FU Scrod's way of using NV.)